okbach/save_albasar/README.md

 open cmd and writ : python main.py <br>

 and you can tryit by
-Watch videos on YouTube or any media player  supports scrolling the time pres the arrows <- -> on the keyboard
+Watch videos on YouTube or any media player  supports skip the time pres the arrows <- -> on the keyboard

 Enjoy watching .